 Something else that needs to be taken into account is the personal injury claims time limit.
 Usually, this would be a 3-year period starting from the date of the incident.
 However, this period can be extended in some circumstances.
 For instance, if you suffered after being given the wrong prescription but your additional suffering wasn’t diagnosed until later (i.e. a doctor spotted the mistake), the 3-years could start from then.

 The main purpose of this guide is to explain what types of pharmaceutical errors could lead to a compensation claim.
-Therefore, we’ll look at how often pharmacy errors occur, what types of mistakes can happen and reasons for those errors.
+Therefore, we’ll look at how often pharmacy errors occur, what types of mistakes can happen and the reasons for those errors.
 We’ll also consider how much compensation you could be entitled to.
 Finally, we’ll look at the evidence you could use to support your claim.

 When you contact our advisors, they’ll be able to assess your claim for free.
 They’ll provide advice about any further evidence you need to support your claim.
 Also, if they pass your claim on to one of our solicitors, they could provide you with a more accurate compensation estimate than we can do in this guide.
 Please begin your claim as soon as possible though.
 The more time our solicitors have, the better they can prepare the case for you.
+Why not call today to learn more about wrong prescription negligence claims?

 What Is A Prescription Error?